CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 At this point the user interface will redirect you to the **Shared** page and the container will be listed under **Shared from project**.
 Here you will be able to interrupt the sharing clicking on **Revoke container access**.

-Data Sharing:

-* next to the container click on the sahe icon
 <img width="960" alt="SD-Connect-7" src="https://user-images.githubusercontent.com/83574067/122095850-8d4a6f00-ce16-11eb-9be2-093aaecc1b49.png">

-* choose the read and write permissions

 <img width="960" alt="SD-Connect-5b" src="https://user-images.githubusercontent.com/83574067/122095933-a18e6c00-ce16-11eb-9232-a676097ef4b4.png">

-* Revoke access

 <img width="960" alt="SD-Connect-6" src="https://user-images.githubusercontent.com/83574067/122095870-93405000-ce16-11eb-9e7e-f54914566827.png">